-An 8 bedded Mental Health/Learning Disability Residential facility remains in 'escalating concerns' regarding issues relating to quality of care and environment.
-The Health Board are liaising with partner organisations and the provider in addressing the issues using a targeted action plan.
-Significant improvements have been noted and it is anticipated that the provider will be taken out of escalating concerns in the very near future.
+Two Learning Disability Residential services operated by Orbis, namely Ty Seren (Swansea) and Ty Carreg (Vale) remain in 'escalating concerns' regarding issues relating to quality of care, staffing and environment issues.
+The Health Board are liaising with partner organisations and the provider in addressing the issues through the JIMP process and have been involved in individual service user reviews along with unannounced monitoring visits.
+Whilst improvements have been noted, longer term and sustained improvements are required to be demonstrated before the provider will be taken out of escalating concern.